Moesif/apidocs/source/includes/_errors.md

-405 | Method Not Allowed -- You tried to access a resource with an invalid HTTP method 406 | Not Acceptable -- You requested a format that is not JSON format, Moesif's API supports JSON 410 | Gone -- The resource requested has been removed from our servers 500 | Internal Server Error -- We had a problem with our server.
+405 | Method Not Allowed -- You tried to access a resource with an invalid HTTP method 406 | Not Acceptable -- You requested a format that is not JSON format, Moesif's API supports JSON 410 | Gone -- The resource requested has been removed from our servers 429 | Too Many Requests -- You are hitting a rate limit such as too many queries at same time.
+500 | Internal Server Error -- We had a problem with our server.
 Please [contact us](mailto:support@moesif.com) 502 | Bad Gateway -- A transient error when no server is available to handle your request, retry again or [contact us](mailto:support@moesif.com) if problem persists.
 503 | Service Unavailable -- A transient error when no server is available to handle your request, retry again or [contact us](mailto:support@moesif.com) if problem persists.

+## Rate Limits

+The Management API has a rate limit of 100 requests/minute.
+Certain workloads can burst up to 1,000 requests/minute.

+The Management API is intended for interactive workflows and programmatically query metrics.
+If you need to ingest a lot of data at once, you must use the Collector API.
+If you need to export a lot of data, you should use the bulk export feature.